PlayPro/CoreProtect/docs/api/index.md

 #### `testAPI()`

-Running this will print out "[CoreProtect] API Test Successful." in the server console.
+Running this will print out `[CoreProtect] API Test Successful.` in the server console.

 ---